KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/towards.md

  -->

-### Time slice size
+#### Singular time slice length example

 Let's illustrate this with an example:

-- There are two I/O-bound tasks.
-Both run for 1ms, in which they update state and then wait/yield for more input.
+- There are two I/O-bound tasks, T1 and T2.
+Both run for 1ms, in which they update state, and then wait/yield for more input.
-    - Input becomes available after 4ms of *wait* time (starts when the task yields)
+    - Input becomes available after 4ms of *wait* time (starts when the task yields).
+The task then becomes "ready" to process this input.
     - Both tasks do three rounds of this (wait for input 3 times in total)
-- There is one CPU-bound task that runs a total of 10ms without yielding
+- There is one CPU-bound task, T3, that runs a total of 10ms without yielding
-- All three tasks start at 0s
+- All three tasks start/arrive at 0s and input is available for T1 and T2 at 0s
 - The two I/O-bound tasks are higher priority than the CPU-bound task.
 - Each task gets to complete its full time slice unless it yields by itself.
 - In this very unrealistic system, the dispatch latency is a full 1ms

 {{% task %}}
-Draw schemas of how these tasks would be scheduled in two scenarios: (1) with a time slice of 2ms and (2) a time slice of 5ms.
+Draw schemas of how these tasks would be scheduled in two scenarios:

+1. with a time slice of 2ms
+2. with a time slice of 5ms.

 Indicate clearly each time a task goes into a ready state and don't forget to take into account the high dispatch latency!

-For each scenario, calculate the CPU efficiency (the percentage of time that the processor performs actual work: running task time - dispatch latency).
+For each scenario, calculate the CPU efficiency &eta;<sub>CPU</sub> (the percentage of time that the processor performs actual work: **total runtime - dispatch latency overhead**).
 Note that calculating AJWT is less useful here to compare both scenarios, as we have multiple waiting periods!
 As such, focus on the AJCT and calculate that for the three tasks as well.